nils-braun/b2luigi/docs/usage/batch.rst

 In the following, the basic procedure and assumption is explained.
 Any deviation from this is described in the next section.

-``b2luigi`` needs at least three folders to be accessible from the scheduling as well as worker machine: the result folder, the log folder and the folder of your script(s).
+By default, ``b2luigi`` needs at least two folders to be accessible from the scheduling as well as worker machine: the result folder and the folder of your script(s).
 If possible, use absolute paths for the result and log directory to prevent any problems.
+Some batch systems (e.g. htcondor) support file copy mechanisms from the scheduler to the worker systems.
+Please checkout the specifics below.

 .. hint::